kp-hk/FibonacciWS/README.md

    https://hub.docker.com/r/kkphk/fibonacci/

 7. To deploy with docker container on AWS using Elastic Beanstalk:
-   - AWS Elastic Beanstalk, select Create Web Server, Generic Docker environment launch and deploy the      aws-eb/fibonacci.zip file at the same time.
+   - AWS Elastic Beanstalk, select Create Web Server, Generic Docker environment, upload aws-eb/fibonacci.zip and launch.
-   - Click on the URL.
+   - Click on the application URL on the AWS Elastic Beanstalk page.
    - Enter a forward slash and the Fibonacci number n at the end of the URL.
    - The Fibonacci numbers will be displayed on the web browser page.